CWBudde/go-dws-lsp/PLAN.md

 **Performance**: Optimized for IDE use with caching and incremental updates

-**Next Steps**: Phase 15 - Testing, quality assurance, and documentation
+**Next Steps**: Phase 15 - Code quality improvements and linting fixes